bartaxyz/prefixfree-plugins/README.md

 This plugin generate random number with function `random()` in css

 You can use only RGB colors right now.
-HEX isn't supported (i'm working on that).
+HEX is not supported (i'm working on that).

 **Example:**